-Example: Dimir Doppelganger says "{1}{U}{B}: Exile target creature card from a graveyard.
+Example: Dimir Doppelganger says " $\{1\}\{U\}\{B\}$: Exile target creature card from a graveyard.
 Dimir Doppelganger becomes a copy of that card and gains this ability."
 Dimir Doppelganger's ability is activated targeting a Runeclaw Bear card.
-The Doppelganger becomes a copy of Runeclaw Bear and gains an ability that should be treated as saying "{1}{U}{B}: Exile target creature card from a graveyard.
+The Doppelganger becomes a copy of Runeclaw Bear and gains an ability that should be treated as saying " $\{1\}\{U\}\{B\}$: Exile target creature card from a graveyard.
 Runeclaw Bear becomes a copy of that card and gains this ability."

-201.4c Text printed on some legendary cards refers to that card by a shortened version of its name.
-Instances of a card's shortened name used in this manner are treated as though they used the card's full name.
+- 201.4c Text printed on some legendary cards refers to that card by a shortened version of its name.
+Instances of a card's shortened name used in this manner are treated as though they used the card's full name. - 201.5.
+Some promotional versions of Ikoria[TM]: Lair of Behemoths cards feature a name other than their own in the upper left corner, with their normal name in a secondary title bar below it.
+These cards have only the card name specified in the secondary title bar, not the name printed where a card's name would normally appear.